axibase/atsd-use-cases/workshop/technical-writing.md

 * "Let us move on to the next topic, it will have several components, they are not difficult to explain."

-**The Passive Voice:** It is generally recommended to avoid the passive voice in technical writing other than using it to soften the accusitory tone of a particular expression.
-Some situations require the passive voice, in which case, its use is perfectly acceptable for example to include the mention of an activty or process in which the reader has no part.
+**The Passive Voice:** It is generally recommended to avoid the passive voice in technical writing other than using it to soften the accusatory tone of a particular expression.
+Some situations require the passive voice, in which case, its use is perfectly acceptable for example to include the mention of an activity or process in which the reader has no part.

 *Accusation*